 While other diets may steer clear of sodium, it’s important on keto as it’s a source of electrolytes, which can help alleviate the keto flu should you come to experience it.
 You should aim for about 3-5g per day and add some salt to meals when you can.
 You could even consider carrying around a salt grinder or salt packets to add sodium on the go!

 Since protein isn’t really the focus of keto, you’ll want to keep your intake to a moderate amount, or simply keep it in line with your macros.
-If you’re not sure what your macros should be, some of these apps that we love have built-in macros calculators and make the keto diet even more manageable!
+If you’re not sure what your macros should be, some of these apps that we love have built-in macro calculators and make the keto diet even more manageable!

 Time for the bonus round!
 Near the bottom of the nutrition label, you’ll see an assortment of vitamins and minerals that can be found in your food.
 Typically, these are Vitamin A, Vitamin C, Calcium, and Iron.
-If you see products that list out magnesium, Vitamin D, or potassium, pick ’em up since they help boost the nutritional value of keto and can reduce the symptoms of the keto flu.
+If you see products that list out Magnesium, Vitamin D, or Potassium, pick ’em up since they help boost the nutritional value of keto and can reduce the symptoms of the keto flu.

 Now, for all those percentages in the side column.
 The assumed daily percentage breakdown is based on the diet guidelines listed in the footer, NOT in your own macros.
 The diet they’re based on isn’t anything close to the concept of keto at all, so ignore those numbers entirely and stick to your own macros instead.

+Read this part of a nutrition label carefully for keto!
 Anything that says sugar, honey, or syrup should be a red flag, though artificial sweeteners can sneak into your favorite products without you even knowing it.
 You should try to avoid or limit sucralose, aspartame, acesulfame potassium, neotame, saccharin, or advantame.
 Instead, opt for natural alternative sweeteners like stevia, monk fruit, Erythritol, or Xylitol — here’s a full list of our favorites!

 You’ll also want to look out for starchy fillers by avoiding the basics like corn, flour, oats, potato, quinoa, rice, soy, and wheat.
 Same as with sugar, starches can work their way into foods under other names, so also avoid ingredients like barley, bran, cornmeal, cornstarch, farro, millet, sorghum, and others.